splineclaw/e621dl/README.md

 # Feedback and Requests

 If you have any ideas on how to make this script run better, or for features you would like to see in the future, [open an issue](https://github.com/Wulfre/e621dl/issues) and I will try to read it as soon as possible.

-# Donations

-_Since this script was initially written by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf) I will leave their donation section as it was before I forked the repository._

-If you've benefited from this _free_ project, why not [buy me something on Amazon?](http://amzn.com/w/20RZIUHXLO6R4) There's tons of cheap bullshit on there I would totally get a kick out of owning.

-Alternatively, drop me an email at wwyaiykycnf+features@gmail.com and say thanks.
-Your support (monetary or not) provides me the motivation to keep fixing bugs and adding new features, so thanks for thinking of me!